JacobKingsley/CS61Lab4/README.md

 ### Authors: Jacob Kingsley, Patrick Howard

 ### Notes:
-- Before each file, please clear the database by running the following `mongosh` queries
+- Before running the test files for the first time (or if you run one more than once), please clear the database by running the following `mongosh` queries
 ```
 use blog
 db.blogs.deleteMany({})